projectatomic/atomic-site/source/docs/gettingstarted.md

     [fedora@atomic-master ~]$ kubectl describe pods www | grep Node
     Node:		192.168.122.11/192.168.122.11

 Point a web browser at the host Kubernetes created the container on.
 Use port 8080, since that was the host port we connected to the container port 80 in the pod definition.
-You should see the nginx welcome page.
-For example:
+You should see the nginx welcome page.For example:

     curl your-host:8080